wilsonmar/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-install.md

    which goes into the Mac's SD card slot.
    You may also use an adapter for USB, which may need to be plugged into a USB port rather than on a USB hub (even a powered one).

+   2017+ Mac Book Pros do not have a slot to read SD card, and need a USB-C converter rather than older types of USB ports.

+1. CAUTION: Before touching delicate electrical boards, dissipate static electricity (from just walking around) by touching grounded metal.

 0. Insert the Micro-SD chip into your laptop.